cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ![](figures/simplifiedXS_VH_1_2.png)

 Note that for this STXS measurement, as well as measuring the cross-section as a function of the $p_{T}$ of the vector boson, the measurement includes some information on the number of additional jets and is performed over multiple different production modes, for different production processes.
-However, it is common to focus on a single distribution (e.g. $p_{T}$) for a signle process, (e.g. $t\bar{t}$).
+However, it is common to focus on a single distribution (e.g. $p_{T}$) for a single process, (e.g. $t\bar{t}$).

 In this tutorial we will focus on the ZH production, with the Z boson decaying to charged leptons, and Higgs boson reconstructed with the resolved $b\bar{b}$ pair.
 We will also use only a part of the Run 2 categories, we will not achieve the same sensitivity as the full analysis.
 Note that ggZH and ZH production modes are combined in the fit, since it is not possible to resolve them at this stage of the analysis.
 The STXS categories are defined independently of the Higgs decay channel, to streamline the combinations of the cross section measurement.